robertoalyssom/user-registration/README.md

 # User Registration

-This project was developed as part of a tutorial from the DevClub | Programação YouTube channel.
-It is a React application built with Vite, focused on managing a user list and demonstrates best practices for building scalable React applications.
+This project is a full-stack Contact Management application built with React and Vite.
+It allows users to securely sign up, log in, and manage a personal list of contacts.
+The application demonstrates a complete user authentication flow using JWT and full CRUD (Create, Read, Update, Delete) functionality for contacts.

 This is the front-end application of a full-stack project.
-It interacts with a custom-built back-end API ([available here](https://github.com/robertoalyssom/users.api)) to provide dynamic data and functionality.
+It interacts with a custom-built back-end API ([available here](https://github.com/robertoalyssom/users.api)) to persist user data and handle authentication.

 ## Table of Contents